krstffr/meteor-slidr/README.md

 # krstffr:slidr #

-A super simple slideshow thing for Meteor.
+A simple slideshow thing for Meteor.
+Supports multiple views per slideshow, fade/slide types and hammer.js support for slide type slideshows.

 Here's how you use it:

 ## Basic usage ##

 1. Install it. `meteor add krstffr:slidr`
 1. Create a wrapper DOM element for your slideshow (or more than one if you fancy more views!)
 1. Place some slides inside the slidesshow(s) (can be whatever DOM elements you want).
-1. In a meteor.rendered() method, put the initiation of the slideshow like this:
+1. In meteor.rendered( fn ) (or wherever you see fit), put the initiation of the slideshow like this:

 ```javascript